boris5000/YGOBC/README.md

 Give the App some time to bake.
 Once you see the red error text on the app you are good to go!.
 Click the browse button and select a .csv file as obtained by exporting from db.ygoprodeck.com/collection/

-You will be able to search various properies of cards specific to your collection and even add them into a
+You will be able to search various properies of cards specific to your collection and even add them into a deck which can be readily imported into duelling book.

 ###
 If you run into any dependencies errors, just run the following bit of code inside an R session.